Presented by Comunidad Latina de Vashon, Greater Cleveland Congregations, and Union of Concerned Scientists

 No. As COVID-19 vaccines become more broadly used by millions of people, news stories will surface that question whether an individual person or a small number of people were hurt by the vaccines.
 In many cases, the incidents described will turn out to be random chance, in which someone who was already going to come down with a bad health condition had, by coincidence, just received a COVID-19 vaccine.

 In other cases, this could be due to a very rare reaction to the vaccines.
 For instance, anaphylaxis—a potentially life-threatening allergic reaction—is a very rare side effect that has occurred with other vaccines.
 Anaphylaxis after vaccination occurred for the Pfizer vaccine at a rate of 4.7 cases per 1 million doses administered, and for the Moderna vaccine at a rate of 2.5 cases per 1 million doses administered.
 The individuals who experienced anaphylaxis recovered and there were no fatalities.
-For comparison, the death rate in the United States for COVID-19 is about 1,500 per 1 million people.
+For comparison, the death rate in the United States for COVID-19 is over 1,800 per 1 million people.

 Are COVID-19 vaccines tested for safety after the clinical trial is over?